dan-singer/Piano-Panic/README.md

 An automagical piano-playing experience

 #Windows Setup
--Download or clone the repo\n
+Download or clone the repo
--Extract the zip file\n
+Extract the zip file
--Run the executable in the zip file
+Run the executable in the zip file